Zack-John/ubuntu-rhel-sysadmin-lab/README.md

 - installed and configured ssh in order to remotely access the Rocky machine from my Ubuntu machine
 - installed and configured zfs and nfs to improve functionality on both machines' file systems (one machine with zfs installed and one machine accessing the file system via nfs)
 - employed Docker and nginx to host a webpage
-- installed Suricata to proactively monitor and protect the devices on the network
 - created an Ansible playbook to automate basic setup for future machines

-The goal of this documentation is to catalogue the process of setting up the lab in case I (or anyone else!) wanted to set up similar environment.
+The goal of this documentation is to catalogue the process of setting up a simple lab (with a few more considerations given to security than I typically see in write-ups like this) in case myself or anyone else wanted to quickly set up a similar environment.
+Because the actual uses for applications like Docker and Ansible will vary greatly from person to person, this document simply provides a "scaffolding" for setting up the lab environment.

 <h2>Hypervisor Choice, Installation, Configuration</h2>